Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [constr_1076] Compatibility of ArgumentDataPrototypes (cid:100) Two ArgumentDat aPrototypes are compatible if and only if

-#@SECTION: 1.
-They are typed by compatible AutosarDataTypes or a ClientServerOper
-ationMapping.argumentMapping exists that references one ArgumentDat aPrototype in the role firstDataPrototype and the other ArgumentDat aPrototype in the role secondDataPrototype.
+ 1. They are typed by compatible AutosarDataTypes or a ClientServerOper ationMapping.argumentMapping exists that references one ArgumentDat aPrototype in the role firstDataPrototype and the other ArgumentDat aPrototype in the role secondDataPrototype.

-#@SECTION: 2.
-They have the same value of the argument direction (in, out or inout), i.e.
+ 2. They have the same value of the argument direction (in, out or inout), i.e.

 [constr_1268] applies.